query/adium-scripts/README.rst

 (matches are performed case-insensitively).
 If no status exists with the specified title, or the requested property is not specified for the included status, all of these tokens will give no output.
-Further substitution of tokens is not done within included text.
+Further substitution of tokens is performed within included text, so including a status message with "%_track" will output the current iTunes track instead of simply displaying a literal "%_track".
 Rich text formatting may be lost.

 ``%_includeAutoreply{`` *statusTitle* ``}``
     The autoreply text of the status with the given title.